andyj/aws-cli/README.md

 # AWS CLI in Docker

 Containerized AWS CLI on alpine to avoid requiring the aws cli to be installed on CI machines.
+Forked from [mesosphere/aws-cli](https://github.com/mesosphere/aws-cli)

 ## Build